matwilso/matwilso.github.io/_posts/robot-future.md

 The field of sim2real deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

 Arguably, sim2real is the same idea as model-based learning, where the model is the simulator.
 In MBRL, though, it’s common to learn models end2end with gradient descent.
 In sim2real, everyone uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
-There are trade-offs to this---traditional simulators have nice structure, and are general and reusable across tasks---but eventually the human engineering becomes the bottleneck that limits the complexity of environments we can handle.
+There are trade-offs to this---traditional simulators have nice structure and are general and reusable across tasks---but eventually human engineering becomes a bottleneck that limits the complexity of environments we can handle.

 Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
 The world is too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, lightswitches and microwaves---and eventually the structure becomes too burdensome.
-The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning.
+The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>

-Robotics simulators should be mainly Software 2.0 systems, not 1.0 systems<label for="sn-1" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 In the interim, I concede that domain-specific structures are useful for constraining what you have to learn.
 But for training household robots in the future, I expect minimal imposed simulator structure to be best.
 </span>.

+Robotics simulators should be mainly [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) systems, not 1.0 systems.
-To develop traditional 1.0 simulators, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
+To develop traditional simulators, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
 In the end, after a massive “real2sim2real” loop, at extreme cost in human science and engineering effort, we can train RL policies that operate in the real world.
 Ultimately, a learned simulator is just a better version of this human-based loop, where the feedback loops are much quicker and neural networks are much better at dealing with the high-dimensionality (sys-id and dynamics) necessary to simulate the real world.
 Once learning is in place, learned simulators will require much less effort per incremental advance in performance.
 They’ll just consume data and compute and grow stronger.

 (Also, they'll be way easier to use.
 For a more detailed discussion of learned simulators and the framing they provide, see my [dedicated post](/learned-sims) on this.)